Finding the perfect Christmas holiday cottage

 Check out the oven before you arrive – it may not be the same as your one at home.
 If your cottage has a gas oven and you usually cook electric then make sure you know how long to cook the turkey for and you are aware of any quirks of that type of oven.
 Never used an Aga before?
 Time for some pre-arrival research!
 If you can’t cook without that roasting tin that has been passed down the generations then do make sure you pack it.

 A hot tub can be a great winter treat – especially if you are in beautiful surroundings.
 If your cottage comes with a hot tub make sure you remember to pack the family’s swimming costumes – it won’t be in the front of your mind for a festive getaway and everyone will be very disappointed if you forget them.

 Don’t forget the presents!
 Sounds silly but you need to plan how to get the presents in the car and hidden away at the cottage without the children seeing them.
 Is there a suitcase you can use for them that the children can’t open?
 Carrier bags are probably not the best.

 Make sure you know what you are doing with your pets.
-If the cottage is dog friendly then you can bring your pooch with you but many aren’t and some boarding kennels are closed at Christmas.
-Do you have friends who can take your dog in at Christmas?
+If the cottage is dog friendly then you can bring your pooch with you but many aren’t and some boarding kennels are closed at this time of year.
+Do you have friends who can look after them?

 Reassure the children that Santa knows where you are and will be able to find your little cherubs.
 Small children can get quite anxious about these things so it’s good to reassure them.